karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 ##### json command file

-For each set of spectra that you want to work with you need to create a json command file.
+For each set of spectra that you want to work with, you need to create a json command file.
 The full, local path to that file must then be added to the textfile identified with the parameter _projectfilename_ (default: _extract_rawdata.txt_).
 The json command file itself must be located in the subfolder identified with the parameter _jsonfolder_ (default: _json-import_).
 This is a bit complicated but just take it easy and follow the steps outlined below.

 ###### json command file structure